HantaoShu/GRN-Transformer/readme.md

 ## About
 This directory contains the code and resources of the following paper:
 <i> Boosting single-cell gene regulatory network reconstruction via bulk-cell transcriptomic data </i>\
-The github repo is still under construction and it will be finished soon.

 ## Overview of the Model